scperkins/EJEHardenberg.github.io/public/writing/political/soylent-log.md

 Had a breakfast casserolle for breakfast after sleeping over at the party.
 Then had some sashimi and rice for dinner.

+### Day 412

+Soylent for lunch, then for dinner had a hot dog and chips with dip to end off a good July.

 [release notes for v1.6]:http://files.soylent.com/pdf/soylent-release-notes-1-6-en.pdf
 [this blog post about it]:http://fourhourworkweek.com/2013/08/20/soylent/
 [this guy]:http://robrhinehart.com/